kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/owasp-risks@AAgciyxuDvS2B_c6FRMvT.md

 # OWASP Security Risks

-OWASP or Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.
+OWASP (Open Web Application Security Project) is an online community producing freely-available articles, methodologies, documentation, tools, and technologies for web application security.

 Visit the following resources to learn more: